wleng2001/UPM-UPdate_Module_for_app/README.md

 or download as a zip file on the github webpage.

 Next you can download all required program and python library automatically.
-You maust go to the folder with program and write the command:
+You must go to the folder with program and write the command:
 #### `bash install.sh`
 If you have debian you may have to update python manually.
 You can do it <a href="https://help.hostry.com/knowledge-base/how-do-i-upgrade-my-python-on-debian/">here</a>.
-If you want do install all required apps and library you can do it by installing  python, git apss and gitpython, pygithub, gitdb typing_extensions library download.
+If you want to install all required apps and library manually you can use instructions, which is below.

 You can check, that you have python by writting the information in terminal:

 #### `python3 --version` to check if you have python